 - National Security Agency: Along with jobs for professionals, the NSA offers paid internships, scholarships, and co-op programs for students.

-- U.S. Air Force: The Air Force is looking for “cyber surety” specialists to ensure the security of computer networks and online communications.
+- Air National Guard: The Air National Guard is looking for “cyber surety” specialists to ensure the security of computer networks and online communications.

 - U.S. Army: The Army’s Cyber Command is looking for many computer professionals for its positions.